A behavior-centered solution to tackling food waste in China’s restaurants

 Food Waste Drives Climate Change

 Worldwide, people waste nearly a third of the food we produce.
-This destructive human behavior comes with a cost: food waste is among the most overlooked contributors to greenhouse gas emissions.
+This destructive human behavior comes with a mighty cost: food waste is among the most overlooked contributors to greenhouse gas emissions.

 of the world’s global land surface and 70% of global freshwater use goes toward food production.